Human-Singularity/gregory-ms-website/content/post/2025-05-25-gregory-ai-update-better-algorithms/index.md

 #### More Accurate Results

-Gregory AI can now more accurately identify studies relevant to MS and other research subjects, as long as we have enough training data.
+GregoryAi can now more accurately identify studies relevant to MS and other research subjects, as long as we have enough training data.
 This means less time filtering through unrelated content, making it easier and faster for patients and researchers to access new research.

 #### Improved Flexibility